DEV-ASHANAUR/fresh-trip-client/README.md

 - 24 hours Monitoring Seytem for Tourist.

-- We Have Very Strong Comunication For Many Countries.
+- We Have Very Strong Comunication system to Many Countries.